guypeled76/tbdesign/improving_efficiency_of_a_cache_heavy_system.md

 The pub/sub approach for invalidating the stale data will solve the redundant database queries we had in the previous architecture as we now have a way to actually know if data has changed and don't need to pull data again to see if there was a change.

 The real complexity with the new architecture of using a pub/sub system as a way to invalidate stale data in the cache layer is identifying which cache keys should we update.
-Introducing casandra as the backend data store allows us to cache the entries based on the casandra model which could be described as a key value storage which the key is a combination of table name and primary key as the key and value as the actual record.
+Introducing casandra as the backend data store allows us to cache the entries based on the casandra model which could be described as a key value storage which the key is a combination of _table name_ and _primary key_ and the value is the actual record.

 The previous paragraph is obviously a simplification of caching needs cause we might need to store a list of internal record list stored in casandra such as users friends list but we can still use the table name and primary key to generate a predictable key.
 That way if we update the friends list with in a user record we could publish a change message to the pub/sub system that states a a specific change with a key like this '[table]_[primarykey]_friends'.